Haritha Kanda Hike & Camping Guide: Best route, Fees, and Best Time to Visit

-Looking for a cool camping spot with jaw-dropping views? 🌿⛺ Haritha Kanda, also known as Sri Lanka’s Mini New Zealand, is the perfect getaway for hikers and adventure lovers!
+Looking for a cool camping spot with amazing views? 🌿⛺ Haritha Kanda, also known as Sri Lanka’s Mini New Zealand, because it is covered with thick green grass fields and farm cows are roaming here and there, which looks exactly line in New Zealand farms, and it is the perfect getaway for hikers and adventure lovers!

 Because of its cool weather and stunning landscapes, many hikers call it “Mini New Zealand”.
 It’s also a favourite camping site for beginners who want to try hiking and enjoy a night under the stars.